incredible-phoenix246/interface/README.md

  -/:             :/-  -/:             :/.     ://:         `/////////////-
 ```

-# Aave protocol interface :ghost:
+# Eden protocol interface :ghost:

-An open source interface for the decentralized liquidity protocol Aave
+An open source interface for the decentralized liquidity protocol Eden

 Enabling users to:

-- Manage and monitor their positions on the Aave Protocol, and the overall status of it
+- Manage and monitor their positions on the Eden Protocol, and the overall status of it
-- Manage and monitor their positions on the Aave Safety module
+- Manage and monitor their positions on the Eden Safety module
-- Participate in the Aave Governance
+- Participate in the Eden Governance

 ## How to use